delphictech/expo-template/README.md

 * [Expo](https://expo.dev/): We are using expo to get started as it help us handle some of the underlying native features with its packages and cli.
 * [React Navigation](https://reactnavigation.org/docs/getting-started/): For navigating between screens, we are using react navigation.
 * [NativeBase](https://nativebase.io/): Well built and responsive component library for ios, android, and web.
+* [Redux Toolkit](): We use redux toolkit to manage universal state.
+This [tutorial](https://www.youtube.com/watch?v=9zySeP5vH9c) is helpful for understanding.
+We divide our redux by concept, all in the features directory under src.
+We are under the slice pattern.
+Only use redux when necessary, handling internal state with react's useState when possible.
+We are using redux toolkit because it simplifies redux, allowing us to ["mutate" the state](https://redux.js.org/tutorials/quick-start#create-a-redux-state-slice) in the reducers without having to explicitly make a copy.
 * [ESlint](https://eslint.org/) and [Prettier](https://prettier.io/): ESlint and Prettier help us detect errors while keeping our code formatting clean.
 We have initialized these packages using [Airbnb's style guide](https://github.com/airbnb/javascript/tree/master/react), extending our eslintrc.js to include [airbnb-typescript](https://www.npmjs.com/package/eslint-config-airbnb-typescript).

 ## Philosophy